 You’re on your own and you have to live with that.
 Universities’ priorities in such economies are one and one alone: Survive.

 So, how do you overcome the self-centered aspect of today’s academia from a country with a struggling economy like Venezuela?
-In general, the tips I can give you are the same than usual, but with some adaptations for us in struggling economies.
+In general, the tips I can give you are the same as usual, but with some adaptations for us in struggling economies.
 Here are a few.

 Blogging and Social Media